• Skip to primary navigation

 14 hours per week training program

-Yesterday I presented a 12 hr pr week training program.
-Now I will go a step further and present a similar program for 14hr per week.
-Remember that these programs are only guidelines, and it is strongly recommended to have a solid mileage before you start out.
-I promise that I will post a beginner´s guide soon.
-Until then I will recommend beginners to train about 3 times a week.
+Yesterday I presented a 12 hr per week training program.
+I will go a step further and introduce a similar program for 14hr per week.
+Remember that these programs are only guidelines, and it is strongly recommended to have a solid mileage before you start.
+I promise that I will post a beginner’s guide soon.
+Until then, I will recommend beginners to train about three times a week.

-One of the main benefits of this cycling program is that you get a really good structure on your training.
+One of the main benefits of this cycling program is that you get an excellent structure on your training.
 Therefore, this program can be used by a wide range of riders with different goals.
-The common goal is that they want to be strong in the Sunday races and continue to improve their performance throughout the season.
-With a recovery week every fourth week they will keep a safe distance to overtraining.
+The common goal is to be strong in the Sunday races and continue to improve their performance throughout the season.
+With a recovery week every fourth week, they will keep a safe distance from overtraining.

-Category A and maybe also category B riders need to train more distance than this training program prescribes.
-In the future I will try to give some advice for these elite guys too.
+Category A and category B riders need to train more distance than this training program prescribes.
+I will try to give some advice to these elite guys in the future.

 app.14hr1,5hr recovery3,5hr